syncfusion-content/angular-docs/angular/Chart/Legend.md

 ### Legend size

 By default, legend takes 20% of the **height** horizontally when it was placed on the top or bottom position and 20% of the **width** vertically while placing on the left or right position of the chart.
-You can change this default legend size by using the `size`(../api/ejchart#members:legend-size) option of the legend.
+You can change this default legend size by using the **size** option of the legend.

 {% highlight html %}